 And then — I’m not spoiling the movie here — came a “happy ending” that is perhaps the most satisfying conclusion of any film I’ve seen in a decade.

 Satisfying because the characters earned it.
 There was a huge price for each of them to pay, and they stepped up to it.
 They earned the right to better.
 And, because you have lived their struggles with them, you leave the movie with the kind of satisfaction that no studio-financed, movie-by-committee-and-focus-group can give you.
-[To buy the DVD of “After the Wedding” from Amazon click here.
+[To buy the DVD of “After the Wedding” from Amazon for the ridiculous price of $8.85, click here.
 To rent or buy the video stream, click here.]

 Reluctantly, Jacob flies to Denmark.
 Jørgen listens to his pitch for only a few minutes before seeming to lose interest — it’s the weekend of his daughter’s wedding.
 To which Jacob should come.
 It’s not, after all, like he has anything else to do.

 At the wedding, the first surprise: Helene, Jørgen’s wife, was once Jacob’s lover.
 (Does she look familiar?
 If you’ve been watching Borgen, you know that Sidse Babett Knudsen — the Meryl Streep of Scandinavia — plays the first female Prime Minister of Denmark.)